MGoedtel/azure-monitor-health-knowledge/articles/index.md

 ms.topic: reference
 ms.tgt_pltfrm: na
 ms.workload: infrastructure-services
-ms.date: 08/22/2018
+ms.date: 11/04/2019
 ms.author: magoedte
 ---

-# Welcome to Azure Monitor health knowledge documentation
+# Welcome to Azure Monitor for VMs Health knowledge documentation

-Azure Monitor health helps you monitor the health of Azure compute resources such as Linux and Windows operating system running on the virtual machines running in your subscription.
+Azure Monitor for VMs Health feature helps you monitor the health of Azure compute resources such as Linux and Windows operating system running on the virtual machines running in your subscription.
 This reference information contains health diagnostic knowledge, which provides advice to help operators understand, diagnose and fix problems detected.